Preserve Meat, Poultry, and Fish with a Pressure Canner

 - Cut in chunks, shred, or dice and fill jars

-- Add stock or water, leaving one inch of head space
+- Add stock or water, leaving one inch of headspace

 - Add salt – optional

-- Wipe rims with clean cloth, place canning lids on jars and tighten screw bands by hand
+- Wipe rims with a clean cloth, place canning lids on jars and tighten screw bands by hand

-- Place jars in pressure canner
+- Place jars in the pressure canner

 - Helpful Hint!
-Add a splash of vinegar to water in canner to prevent mineral buildup if you have hard water.
+Add a splash of vinegar to water in the canner to prevent mineral buildup if you have hard water.

 Follow these processing instructions for the foods you are preserving.
-Begin timing when canner reaches proper pressure (control begins to jiggle according to pressure canner instructions).
+Begin timing when the canner reaches proper pressure (control begins to jiggle according to pressure canner instructions).